sopra-the-endboss/laser-chad-fullstack/README.md

 For the description of a general microservice architecture and the speicific services, see the READMEs in the backend folder.

 # Tests and Codequality
 For code quality, we use Qodana and Github Actions.
-Each push on main os run through the static code quality analizyer.
+Each push on main os run through the static code quality analyzer.
-For testing, all tests are located in the [tests folder](./tests/), mirroring the frontend/backend layout of the main repository.
+For testing, all backend tests are located in the [tests folder](./tests/), mirroring the frontend/backend layout of the main repository.
 For the backend, pytest is used, for the frontent we use Jest.
-As with code quality, all tests are run via Github Actions and test reports are generated.
+As with code quality, all tests are run via Github Actions and test reports are generated and can be view within Qodana Cloud.
+TBD: Coverage Report upload